A short walk. One block from my front door, to be precise.

 The investors don’t come last because he doesn’t appreciate them; rather, he knows he “needs to take care of the first four to pay them.”
 That’s good leadership and smart business but it’s a philosophy that is unfortunately lost inside too many organizations — especially those facing the pressure of the public marketplace.

 I worked inside one of those organizations for a number of years.
 I recall that the one very clear, core priority coming out of the C suite was to “maximize shareholder value.”
 The only problem?
 The people working there didn’t care enough to rally behind and commit to that purpose.
 Would you?
-No surprise that CEO lost 70% of the value of the business prior to my departure in 2009.
+No surprise that CEO lost 70 percent of the value of the business prior to my departure in 2009.

 I can recall listening to legendary leadership expert Jim Collins share this simple idea: